 C) People with shorter telomeres have a much higher risk of mortality.

 This was established by Richard Cawthon (2003) in a paper which took the field by surprise.
 Researchers before then had assumed on erroneous theoretical grounds that telomere attrition, which was known to occur, could not have anything to do with human aging.
+It was assumed that the number of cell replications, though limited, must be sufficient to last through the longest lifetime that humans normally experience.
 After all, if aging were as simple as telomere attrition, then the body could solve the problem merely by expressing telomerase.
 This would enhance individual fitness.
 Why would not evolution have found such a simple expedient?
 (The answer, of course, is that natural selection favors aging, for the sake of the demographic stability – an evolutionary force not recognized by most evolutionary biologists.)
 In Cawthon’s study, the top ¼ of 60-year-olds in terms of telomere length had half the overall mortality risk as the bottom ¼.
 Cawthon had access to a unique database of 20-year-old blood samples, and to my knowledge his study has not been replicated or refuted these 11 years.

 D) People with short telomeres have a higher risk of diseases, especially CVD, after adjusting for age.
 The association with cardiovascular disease has been consistent, not just in Cawthon’s original study, but also several other studies [Ref Ref Ref].
 There are also associations with dementia [Ref, Ref] and with diabetes [Ref, Ref].

 E) Animals with short telomeres also have a higher risk of mortality, after adjusting for age.

 This has been established in several bird species [Ref Ref Ref], and in baboons.
 In 2003, it was already known that long-lived species tend to lose telomere length more slowly, and short-lived species lose telomeres more rapidly.